revolt-n/redsea/_posts/2016-08-12-firstpost.md

 title: First Post here
 layout:post
 ---
-some text goes here and there.
+some text goes here and there dfsfs.